emersonpisoni/tax-system/README.md

 - Multi frameworks
   - Astro enable using multi frameworks together, like React, Vue, Svelte, etc.

+## Islands

+- client:load: Javascript is downloaded when the page that have the island is loaded.
+- client:visible: Javascript is downloaded when the island has appeared in screen.
+- client:idle: Javascript is downloaded when the browser becomes idle.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: